 Stephen Sachs is an award-winning playwright and director and the co-Artistic Director of the Fountain Theatre in Los Angeles, which he co-founded in 1990.
 As playwright and director, Sachs has won every theatre award in Los Angeles.
-Sachs has twice been nominated for the SDC Zelda Fichandler Award, recognizing an outstanding director who is making a unique and exceptional contribution to theatre in their region.
-He was recently honored by Los Angeles Mayor Eric Garcetti and Councilman Mitch O'Farrell with a Commendation from the Los Angeles City Council for “his visionary contributions to the cultural life of Los Angeles.”
+Sachs has been nominated for the SDC Zelda Fichandler Award three times, recognizing an outstanding director who is making a unique and exceptional contribution to theatre in their region.
+He was recently honored by the Los Angeles City Council for “his visionary contributions to the cultural life of Los Angeles.”

-He is the author of thirteen produced plays, including his recent stage adaptation of Claudia Rankine's Citizen: An American Lyric (winner 2016 Stage Raw Award for Best Stage Adaptation, world premiere Fountain Theatre, Los Angeles and Pure Theatre, Charleston, SC), Heart Song (Fountain Theatre and Florida Rep), Cyrano (LA Drama Critics Circle Award, Best New Play) and Bakersfield Mist (2012 Elliot Norton Award, Best New Play) which received a 3-month run on London’s West End starring Kathleen Turner and McDiarmid and is now being produced in regional theatres across the country and translated into other languages and being performed worldwide.
+He is the author of fourteen produced plays, including his Deaf/Hearing love story, Arrival & Departure (Critic's Choice, LA Times), his stage adaptation of William Goldman's screenplay for All the President's Men, his stage adaptation of Claudia Rankine's Citizen: An American Lyric (winner 2016 Stage Raw Award for Best Stage Adaptation, Fountain Theatre and Kirk Douglas in Los Angeles and Pure Theatre, Charleston, SC), Heart Song (Fountain Theatre and Florida Rep), Cyrano (LA Drama Critics Circle Award, Best New Play) and Bakersfield Mist (2012 Elliot Norton Award, Best New Play) which received a 3-month run on London’s West End starring Kathleen Turner and McDiarmid and is now being produced in regional theatres across the country and translated into other languages and being performed worldwide.
 His other plays are Dream Catcher (Fountain Theatre), Miss Julie: Freedom Summer (Fountain, Vancouver Playhouse), Gilgamesh (Theatre@Boston Court), Open Window (Pasadena Playhouse, Media Access Award), Central Avenue (PEN USA Literary Award Finalist), Sweet Nothing in my Ear (PEN USA Literary Award Finalist, Media Access Award), Mother's Day, The Golden Gate (Best Play Award, Dramalogue), and The Baron in the Trees.
-He wrote the teleplay for Sweet Nothing in my Ear for Hallmark Hall of Fame which aired on CBS starring Marlee Matlin and Jeff Daniels.
+He wrote the teleplay for Sweet Nothing in my Ear which aired on CBS starring Marlee Matlin and Jeff Daniels.

 For his work as director and playwright, Sachs has been featured in the New York Times, the Los Angeles Times, the San Francisco Chronicle, the Chicago Tribune, American Theatre Magazine, Los Angeles Magazine, Back Stage, Variety, Hollywood Reporter, L.A.
 Stage Magazine, the London Times, the Wall Street Journal, and National Public Radio.